Testing Your Model

 testing: pd4castr fetch to pull live data from configured data sources, and

-pd4castr test to build and run your container locally.
+pd4castr test to build and run your model locally.

 The pd4castr fetch command pulls live data from your configured data fetchers